 Protect your biggest investment, make smarter decisions, and avoid costly mistakes.

 Make sure it hasn’t been turned way down.
 Kids may have messed with it, or someone might have bumped the knob.
 Also, make sure that food containers don’t block the fridge and freezer compartments’ vents—they supply the flow of frigid air.
 Technicians report that up to 30 percent of their service calls require only the push of a button or the flip of a switch.
 Those small actions can cost you a minimum service charge (typically $50 to $100)—plus embarrassment.
 Try these tactics first.
-This is how you can clean your fridge in 9 easy steps.
+Make sure you also do these 16 smart things every homeowner does once a year.

 If any electronic item suddenly won’t turn on, don’t immediately assume it’s broken.
 Plug in a clock or lamp to make sure the outlet works.
-These are some handy tricks to fixing squeaky floors, doors, and more that every homeowner should know.
+These are some handy tricks to fixing squeaky floors, doors.

 When a light goes out or a switch doesn’t work, check the main electrical panel for a tripped circuit breaker.
 Look for a switch that’s not in line with the others.
 Flip it to the off position if it’s not fully to the side and then back on.